sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_frodokem.rst

 Key Decapsulation
 -----------------

-The FrodoKEM encapsulation procedure of Botan follows Section 8.3 of [FrodoKEM-ISO]_ and works as follows:
+The FrodoKEM decapsulation procedure of Botan follows Section 8.3 of [FrodoKEM-ISO]_ and works as follows:

 .. admonition:: FrodoKEM Decapsulation